trevorld/dotfiles/docs/pesd_server_notes.rst

 Stanford Itservices also provides instructions for logging on via SSH_ on Windows in various ways such as SecureCRT (if you don't care about graphics) or Xming_ (if you want graphics).

+It is possible to `set up SSH keys`_ such that you do not need to enter a password to login to the server.
+These keys can also be used by many programs used to copy files over to the server (i.e. scp and rsync).

 .. _VPN: http://itservices.stanford.edu/service/vpn/
 .. _SSH: https://itservices.stanford.edu/service/sharedcomputing/loggingin
 .. _Cygwin: http://cygwin.com/
 .. _Xming: http://www.straightrunning.com/XmingNotes/
+.. _set up SSH keys: https://wiki.archlinux.org/index.php/SSH_Keys#Generating_an_SSH_key_pair

 Setting up Cygwin on Windows so you can use GUIs on the server
 --------------------------------------------------------------